tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Oct 16 2007

-Erick Bailey (a 38-year-old White college graduate) entered a church, ready to deliver a speech to religious people.
+Erick Bailey (a 38-year-old white college graduate) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Erick Bailey sometimes preached his views to theists, but still felt afraid.
 Erick Bailey thought about medidating, but decided that he can handle this situation on his own and did not need to medidate just yet.
 As Erick Bailey entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Erick Bailey used scientific information to make the claim that the universe is controlled by a magical force called 'Karma'.
 Erick Bailey argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.